Large Language Models for Scholarly Ontology Generation: An Extensive Analysis in the Engineering Field: Experiments

 \section{Experiments}

 We evaluated the 17 models described in Section~\ref{sec:models} against IEEE-Rel-1K, the gold standard defined in Section~\ref{sec:dataset}, employing four different experiments that varied based on the prompting strategy utilised.
-Figure~\ref{fig:architecture} illustrates the flowcharts of these experiments.

-The experiments were categorised into two primary groups: standard prompting and chain-of-thought (CoT) prompting~\cite{wei2022chain}.
-For each category, we conducted two distinct experiments.
-The first approach, labelled \textit{one-way}, involves the model inferring the relationship between $t_A$ and $t_B$ directly.
-The second approach, referred to as \textit{two-way}, builds upon the first by having the model initially infer the relationship between $t_A$ and $t_B$, then infer the relationship between $t_B$ and $t_A$, and finally combine the results using heuristic rules.
+We investigated two primary prompting paradigms: a standard prompting approach based on a simple prompt that directly asks the model to perform the classification and Chain-of-Thought (CoT) prompting~\cite{wei2022chain}, which encourages the model to reason through a predefined sequence of steps before providing an answer.
+For each of these two paradigms, we employed two additional strategies, resulting in four distinct experimental settings.
+The first, labelled \textit{one-way}, involves the model inferring the relationship between $t_A$ and $t_B$ directly.
+The second, referred to as \textit{two-way}, builds upon the first by having the model initially infer the relationship between $t_A$ and $t_B$, then infer the relationship between $t_B$ and $t_A$, and finally combine the results using heuristic rules.